Bibury is a small village in the south Gloucestershire Cotswolds.

 Technically Bibury is actually two small villages, separated by the river Coln.

-On the one side of the river is Bibury & on the other, Arlington, with its famous Arlington Row of former Weavers’ Cottages (now owned by the National Trust).
+On the one side of the river is Bibury & on the other, Arlington, with its famous Arlington Row of former Weavers’ Cottages.
+These cottages are next to Rack Isle, a name earned from the fact that wool was hung out to dry on racks here after it had been washed in Arlington Row.

 The history of Bibury dates back to at least the Iron Age & there are remains of a hill fort above the village.